tinybike/grapple/README.rst

 .. image:: https://coveralls.io/repos/tensorjack/grapple/badge.png
   :target: https://coveralls.io/r/tensorjack/grapple

-Grapple extracts the ledger from rippled via websocket.
-It starts at the current ledger index, and walks backwards until it reaches the genesis ledger.
-The genesis ledger index is set by default to 152370, but is adjustable.
+Grapple extracts the full Ripple ledger directly from rippled via websocket.
+It queries rippled for the current ledger index, then walks backwards until it reaches the genesis ledger, recording every transaction it finds.

-Grapple can collect data from a local or remote rippled instance.
+Data can be collected from a local or a remote rippled instance.
 If you have a local rippled instance running that has downloaded all or most of the ledger, I strongly recommend doing local data collection.
 Fetching data from Ripple's public websocket is very slow!

-Also resamples the transaction time series to create "Open-Hi-Lo-Close" data, which can be useful for statistical tests, or simply for drawing charts.
+Grapple also resamples each currency pair's price time series to create "Open-Hi-Lo-Close" time series.
+These resampled datasets can be used for statistical tests, technical market analysis, or simply for drawing charts.

 Installation
 ^^^^^^^^^^^^